Club 3 Degrees

-Club 3 Degrees, sometimes shortened to Club 3, is a Christian nightclub located in the warehouse district of Minneapolis, Minnesota.
-It is believed to be the largest Christian nightclub in the United States today.
-Club 3 Degrees is a branch of 3 Degrees Ministries.
+Club 3 Degrees, sometimes shortened to Club 3, was a Christian nightclub located in the warehouse district of Minneapolis, Minnesota in the late 1990s/ early 2000s.
+It is believed to have been the largest Christian nightclub in the United States at that time.
+Club 3 Degrees was a branch of 3 Degrees Ministries.

+In 2010, the ministry changed into a more typical church schedule; the club’s last concert was in November 2010 and featured TobyMac and Skillet.

 History

-3 Degrees Ministries, the club's parent company, was founded in 1989 under the name "The New Union."
+The club's parent company, "3 Degrees Ministries", was founded in 1989 under the name "The New Union."
 Club 3 Degrees formed at the same time.
 The club stayed at its second location, after moving from the Old Union Bar and Grille, until 2003.
 At that point, the ministry, along with Club 3 and 3 Degrees Church, moved to the warehouse district of Minneapolis where it remained for 8 years.
-The move to the warehouse district attracted attention from major magazines such as Newsweek and Rolling Stone.
+The move to the warehouse district attracted attention from major magazines such as Newsweek.

 In 2011, 3 Degrees moved across the street from its long-time location and became a mobile ministry.